 Running an agency is full of high-stakes questions:

-- Can we afford to hire more creatives today — or will we get burned in a slow quarter?
+- Can we afford to hire more staff today, or will we get burned in a slow quarter?

 - Why are we landing bigger projects but still feeling squeezed for cash?

-- Are we pricing our work right — or slowly eating our margins?
+- Are we pricing our work right or slowly eating our profit margins?
+Or….

-If you’re wrestling with decisions like these, you’re not just looking for accounting help — you’re looking for strategic financial clarity.
+If you’re wrestling with decisions like these, you’re not just looking for accounting help.
+You’re looking for clear financial analysis and strategy.

-What Is a Fractional CFO for Creative Agencies?
+What Is a Fractional CFO for Marketing Agencies?

-A fractional CFO is a senior-level financial expert who brings the insight and strategic leadership of a Chief Financial Officer — without the full-time salary (which, by one estimate, can top $400k plus benefits).
+As a senior-level financial expert, a fractional CFO brings the strategic insight and leadership of a Chief Financial Officer without the full-time salary (which by one estimate can top $400k plus benefits).
 They typically work with multiple clients, offering deep expertise and a fresh perspective rooted in cross-industry experience.

-More and more creative and digital agencies are turning to this model because they’ve outgrown basic bookkeeping but aren’t ready for a full-time CFO.
+More creative, digital, and marketing agencies are turning to this model because they’ve outgrown basic bookkeeping but aren’t ready for a full-time CFO.

-In project-based businesses like agencies, financial clarity can be hard to grasp.
-If you’re constantly chasing down cash flow, unsure how to evaluate your team’s profitability, or stuck deciding whether to hire or outsource — you’re not alone.
+In project-based businesses like marketing agencies, financial clarity can be hard to grasp.
+If you’re constantly chasing down cash flow, unsure how to evaluate your team’s profitability, inconsistently tracking pass-through expenses, or stuck deciding whether to hire or outsource, you’re not alone.

 In fact, we often hear: “I was making six- and seven-figure decisions with no real financial visibility.”

-What Does a Fractional CFO Do for Agencies?
+What Does a Fractional CFO Do for Marketing Agencies?

 - Gross margin and project-level profitability analysis

-- Scenario modeling for hiring or scaling decisions
+- Scenario modeling for hiring or scaling decision-making

-- KPI dashboards tied to the profit-drivers that fuel your business
+- KPI (key performance indicator) dashboards tied to the profit-drivers that fuel your business

 Common Signs You Need a Fractional CFO